 It’s already getting dark and it has been raining for hours.
 The view through my cabin’s little portholes is black and no different than with the shades down.
 So I lock up, crank up the heat, and begin writing.

 By 9pm, I feel I’ve done enough and tune into a radio station offering midterm election results.
 Texts penetrate my cocoon to tell me the democratic blue wave disappointed.
 Removed in the woods, I go to sleep.

 The Full Day

 It’s difficult to get around without a car.
-With the nearest suggested trailhead a 15 minute drive away and the weather acting decidedly November-esque, I forgo the hike to the actual hike and settle for a jaunt around the Getaway grounds.
+With the nearest suggested trailhead a 15 minute drive away and the weather decidedly November-esque, I forgo the hike to the actual hike and settle for a jaunt around the Getaway grounds.

 These being small, and not wanting to lurk around other people’s cabins, I decided to tuck into the book I’ve brought for writing inspiration.

 The inspiration hasn’t quite worked so I turn back to reading.

 I make chili on my cute plug-in stove top and polish off a cute bowl of it outside my cute cabin.

 I pull up Google maps and explore my location, seeing “Rip Van Winkle Hollow” just three miles away.